cap-js-community/sap-afc-sdk/README.md

 The following error codes are defined to be used in exceptions as part of the stable interface (`x-extensible-enum`):

+- `jobCannotBeCanceled`: Jobs cannot be canceled in current status
 - `statusTransitionNotAllowed`: Status transition is not allowed for the current job status
+- etc.

+See full list in `error` schema of [Scheduling Servcie Provider API](./openapi/SchedulingProviderV1Service.openapi3.json).

 #### Job Provider